AzureCosmosDB/iot-solution-accelerator/Quickstart.md

 - **IoT-StreamProcessing Function App**: This is the Stream Processing Function App, and it contains a two functions:

   - **IoTHubTrigger**: This function is automatically triggered by the IoT Hub's Event Hub endpoint as vehicle telemetry is sent by the data generator.
-The function performs some light processing to the data by defining the partition key value, the document's TTL, adds a timestamp value, then saves the information to Cosmos DB.
+The function performs some light processing to the data by defining the partition key value, the document's TTL, adds a timestamp value, then saves the information to Azure Cosmos DB.
   - **HealthCheck**: This function has an Http trigger that enables users to verify that the Function App is up and running, and that each configuration setting exists and has a value.
 More thorough checks would validate each value against an expected format or by connecting to each service as required.
 The function will return an HTTP status of `200` (OK) if all values contain non-zero strings.
 If any are null or empty, the function will return an error (`400`), indicating which values are missing.
 The data generator calls this function before running.

   ![The Event Processing function is shown.](media/solution-architecture-function1.png 'Solution architecture')

 - **IoT-CosmosDBProcessing Function App**: This is the Trip Processing Function App.
-It contains three functions that are triggered by the Cosmos DB Change Feed on the `telemetry` container.
-Because the Cosmos DB Change Feed supports multiple consumers, these three functions can run in parallel, processing the same information simultaneously without conflicting with one another.
-When we define the `CosmosDBTrigger` for each of these functions, we configure the trigger settings to connect to a Cosmos DB collection named `leases` to keep track of which change feed events they have processed.
+It contains three functions that are triggered by the Azure Cosmos DB Change Feed on the `telemetry` container.
+Because the Azure Cosmos DB Change Feed supports multiple consumers, these three functions can run in parallel, processing the same information simultaneously without conflicting with one another.
+When we define the `CosmosDBTrigger` for each of these functions, we configure the trigger settings to connect to an Azure Cosmos DB collection named `leases` to keep track of which change feed events they have processed.
 We also set the `LeaseCollectionPrefix` value for each function with a unique prefix so one function does not attempt to retrieve or update the lease information for another.
 The following functions are in this Function App:

   - **TripProcessor**: This function groups vehicle telemetry data by VIN, retrieves the associated Trip record from the `metadata` container, updates the Trip record with a trip start timestamp, an end timestamp if completed, and a status showing whether the trip has started, is delayed, or has completed.
 It also updates the associated Consignment record with the status, and triggers the Logic App with the trip information if an alert needs to be emailed to the recipient defined in the Function App's app settings (`RecipientEmail`).
   - **ColdStorage**: This function connects to the Azure Storage account (`ColdStorageAccount`) and writes the raw vehicle telemetry data for cold storage in the following time-sliced path format: `telemetry/custom/scenario1/yyyy/MM/dd/HH/mm/ss-fffffff.json`.
-  - **SendToEventHubsForReporting**: This function simply sends the vehicle telemetry data straight to Event Hubs, allowing Stream Analytics to apply windowed aggregates and save those aggregates in batches to Power BI and to the Cosmos DB `metadata` container.
+  - **SendToEventHubsForReporting**: This function simply sends the vehicle telemetry data straight to Event Hubs, allowing Stream Analytics to apply windowed aggregates and save those aggregates in batches to Power BI and to the Azure Cosmos DB `metadata` container.
   - **HealthCheck**: As with the function of the same name within the Stream Processing Function App, this function has an Http trigger that enables users to verify that the Function App is up and running, and that each configuration setting exists and has a value.
 The data generator calls this function before running.
   - **SendQueuedAlerts**: This function executes on a regular 5-minute interval via its `TimerTrigger`.
 It uses the `TripHelper` to determine whether to send a summary alert, based on the user settings and the number of alerts in the Azure Storage queue, if applicable.

   ![The Trip Processing function is shown.](media/solution-architecture-function2.png 'Solution architecture')

 - **IoTWebApp**: The Web App provides a Fleet Management portal, allowing users to perform CRUD operations on vehicle data, make real-time battery failure predictions for a vehicle against the deployed machine learning model, and view consignments, packages, and trips.
-It connects to the Cosmos DB `metadata` container, using the [.NET SDK for Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/).
+It connects to the Azure Cosmos DB `metadata` container, using the [.NET SDK for Azure Cosmos DB v3](https://github.com/Azure/azure-cosmos-dotnet-v3/).

   ![The Web App is shown.](media/solution-architecture-webapp.png 'Solution architecture')